 Dr Aiken is Instructor in Clinical Psychiatry at the Wake Forest University School of Medicine and the Director of the Mood Treatment Center in Winston-Salem, NC.
 He is Editor in Chief of The Carlat Psychiatry Report.

 The finding was striking, with a large odds ratio of 3.5.
-It surprised the research team, who set out to investigate the relationship between diet and psychiatric illness at Sheppard Pratt Health System.
+It surprised the research team, who set out to investigate the relationship between diet and psychiatric illness at the Sheppard Pratt Health System.
 Their cohort of 1101 subjects included patients with bipolar mania, bipolar depression, unipolar depression, schizophrenia, schizoaffective disorder, and normal controls.
 Midway through the 10-year study, they noticed a sharp spike of dry cured meats among the patients hospitalized for mania.
 Other psychiatric illnesses did not show this association, and the finding held up after controlling for age, gender, race, current cigarette smoking, body mass index, socioeconomic status, and multiple statistical comparisons.

-To further test that association with a controlled design, they added on a series of animal studies in collaboration with the Nutrition Department at Purdue University.
-Compared with a standard diet, beef jerky increased manic behavior in rats, as measured by increased locomotor and novelty-seeking activity.
+To further test that association with a controlled design, they added a series of animal studies in collaboration with the Nutrition Department at Purdue University.
+Compared with a standard diet, beef jerky increased manic behavior in rats, as measured by increased locomotor and novelty-seeking behavior.
 Additional experiments suggested that nitrates were part of the problem.
 Adding nitrates to the standard diet also increased manic behavior, although to a lesser degree than the beef jerky.
 When fed dried beef that was free of nitrates, the rats showed no increase in mania.

 How can dietary nitrates trigger mania?
 Nitric oxide is one possibility.
 This gas rises with nitrate consumption and is increased in patients with bipolar disorder.
 Post-mortem analysis of the rat brains found alterations in brain regions that interact with nitric oxide: serotonin receptor signaling, nuclear factor (NF)-κB signaling, bacterial pattern recognition, and sphingosine-1-phosphate signaling.
-With the exception of sphingosine, each of those pathways has been linked to mania in separate human studies.1
+With the exception of sphingosine, each of those pathways has been linked to mania in human studies.

 Dr Aiken does not accept honoraria from pharmaceutical companies but receives honoraria from W.W.
 Norton & Co. for a book he co-authored with James Phelps, MD, Bipolar, Not So Much.